Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Results

 \subsection{Comparison to existing data and evaluations}

 The capture cross section reported in this work becomes the first data set to cover in a single measurement the complete energy range from 1 to 600~keV.
-The upper panel of Figure~\ref{Fig_Pu242_vsPrevious} compares our results with the recent measurement from 1 to 40~keV at LANSCE by Buckner et al.~\cite{Buckner:2016} and with the three time-of-flight measurements from the 70's by Hockenbury at RPI (6-87 keV)~\cite{Hockenbury:1975} and Wisshak and K\"appeler at FZK (10-90 and 50-250 keV)~\cite{Wisshak_Kaeppeler:1978,Wisshak_Kaeppeler:1979}.
-The cross sections by Wisshak and K\"appeler in Figure~\ref{Fig_Pu242_vsPrevious} have been calculated via multiplication of the experimental $^{242}$Pu($n$,$\gamma$)/$^{197}$Au($n$,$\gamma$) data given in Refs.~\cite{Wisshak_Kaeppeler:1978,Wisshak_Kaeppeler:1979} by the $^{197}$Au($n$,$\gamma$) cross section in JEFF-3.2.
+The upper panel of Fig.~\ref{Fig_Pu242_vsPrevious} compares our results with the recent measurement from 1 to 40~keV at LANSCE by Buckner et al.~\cite{Buckner:2016} and with the three time-of-flight measurements from the 70's by Hockenbury at RPI (6--87~keV)~\cite{Hockenbury:1975} and Wisshak and K\"appeler at FZK (10--90 and 50--250~keV)~\cite{Wisshak_Kaeppeler:1978,Wisshak_Kaeppeler:1979}.
+The cross sections by Wisshak and K\"appeler in Fig.~\ref{Fig_Pu242_vsPrevious} have been calculated via multiplication of the experimental $^{242}$Pu($n$,$\gamma$)/$^{197}$Au($n$,$\gamma$) data given in Refs.~\cite{Wisshak_Kaeppeler:1978,Wisshak_Kaeppeler:1979} by the $^{197}$Au($n$,$\gamma$) cross section in JEFF-3.3.
 Our cross section is in agreement with the two data sets of Wisshak and K\"appeler within uncertainties.
 On the other hand, it is systematically above the recent measurement at LANSCE (Buckner et al.) at all presented energies.
-As evident from Figure~\ref{Fig_Pu242_vsPrevious} the difference is in all cases at least about one, but typically 2-3 standard deviations and the cross section ratio can be up to a factor of 3.
+As evident from Fig.~\ref{Fig_Pu242_vsPrevious} the difference is in all cases at least about one, but typically 2-3 standard deviations and the cross section ratio can be up to a factor of 3.
 This deviation is remarkable when compared to the results in the RRR, where our resonance kernels below 500~eV were found to be in average only 6\% larger~\cite{JLerendegui:RRR}.
-The ratio to the measurement by Hockenbury et al. is not presented since the data points are widely spread and their uncertainties are not reported.
+The inconsistency between the RRR and URR data of LANSCE may arise from the sharp deterioration of the signal-to-background ratio beyond 1~keV~\cite{Buckner:2016}.
+Last, the ratio to the measurement by Hockenbury et al. is not presented since the data points are widely spread and their uncertainties are not reported.

-The top panel of Figure~\ref{Fig_Pu242_vsEvaluations} then shows the capture cross section of this work compared to the ENDF/B-VII.1~\cite{ENDF} and JEFF-3.2~\cite{JEFF} evaluated files.
+The top panel of Fig.~\ref{Fig_Pu242_vsEvaluations} then shows the capture cross section of this work compared to the ENDF/B-VIII.1~\cite{ENDF} and JEFF-3.3~\cite{JEFF} evaluated files.
 The cross section calculated by Rich et al., aiming at describing all the neutron induced reactions on $^{242}$Pu with a set of consistent average resonance parameters~\cite{RichNSE162}, is also included as a reference.